agaralabs/rl-st/README.md

 # Readme
-The readme have the guide to replicate the results of our paper.
+Replicate the results of our paper.
 ## Pre-Trainings
-To Generate the psudo parallal corpus, we have used the code from [here](https://github.com/agaralabs/transformer-drg-style-transfer).
-The psudo parallal corpus have some noise because of the limitations of the model used to generate it, which affacts the content retention ability of the model.
-To reduce this effect, during pre-training we have used each sentences to be converted in both the target style.
-The training and validation data can be found under **dataset** directory.
+To Generate the pseudo parallel corpus described in the paper, we have used the code from [here](https://github.com/agaralabs/transformer-drg-style-transfer).
+The pseudo parallel corpus have some noise because of the limitations of the model used to generate it, which affacts the content retention ability of the model.
+The RL training and validation data for our described model can be found under **dataset** directory.

 Execute the below commands to run the pre-training:
 ```